-1. Make Sure to Refrigerate Your Grocery Items at Home Before Putting Them in Your Caravan’s Fridge
+1. Make Sure to Refrigerate Your Grocery Items at Home Before Putting Them in Your Motorhome Fridge

-In order to help your fridge, stabilize at the beginning of your journey, it is best to refrigerate your food in your fridge at home before you leave on your road trip.
+In order to help your fridge stabilise at the beginning of your journey, it is best to refrigerate your food in your fridge at home before you leave on your road trip.

 The temperature of your fridge will also rise if you put warm liquids or food in it.
 Therefore, before putting drinks in the refrigerator, make sure they’re cooled.
 Freezing any liquids, like water and juice, can also assist to help keep the heat at bay.